 Although the albums can’t compare to his live performance, they do have some features not available in a solo concert.
 Many of the songs on the albums have other instruments in accompaniment- bass, fiddles, accordions, flutes, violin, cellos – adding elegant textures to the songs.
 A couple of the songs are duets.
 The voices of Pauline Scanlon on Barque on the Harbor and Meg Warren on Fare Ellen, the lovely murder ballad, blend delicately with Matthew’s voice.

-My wife and I had a front-row view in a room filled with more than 50 people.
+My wife and I had a front-row view in a room filled with more than 50 people., the screen was from screen rental miami and they have some huge ones, it was incredible!

 The concert was opened by Fiona Shea, Lois’ daughter, and Dan Faiella , members of Sparrow’s Joy.
 With Fiona singing and playing fiddle and Dan on the guitar, the young duo played a lively mix of Northern Roots folk that got everyone’s feet tapping and nicely warmed up the crowd for the main event.